What is a Green Card?

 The green card process has many steps and requirements.
 The green card process is not only long but any mistakes, even ones that may seem like a small error, can delay the green card process or make you ineligible to apply for a green card for years.

-For decades, our experienced immigration lawyers have helped guide people through what can be a confusing process to get a green card.
+For many years, our team has helped guide people through what can be a confusing process to get a green card.

 Because errors can delay or prevent completion of the green card process, it’s important that you speak with a NY immigration lawyer.
-To schedule a consultation, contact us.
+To schedule a consultation, contact us today.

 Don’t Get Delayed.
 Schedule A Consultation Today.

 Becoming a US citizen isn’t easy.
 There are a lot of requirements that need to be met to be eligible for US citizenship.
-While free initial consultations typically don’t provide the attention, time and care needed to provide meaningful legal advice, Moon Law Office’s no obligation initial consultation provides an in-depth review of all paperwork related to citizenship status.
+While free initial consultations typically don’t provide the attention, time and care needed to provide meaningful legal advice, our no obligation initial consultation provides an in-depth review of all paperwork related to citizenship status.